megakarlach/HL2reUpdate/README.md

 <img src="https://raw.githubusercontent.com/megakarlach/HL2UpdatePlusPlus/main/hl2reupdatelogo.jpg" width="800" ><br>

-IMPORTANT, everything on the so called "code" above is now out of date, please get the latest one from releases instead.
+**IMPORTANT**, everything on the so called "code" above is now out of date, please get the latest one from releases instead.
 I will update that later.

 See this patch showcases here: https://www.youtube.com/embed/BPhvxuZAkQ4